 All vehicles parked on campus must display a valid Chestnut Hill College parking permit and must be parked in the area designated by that permit.
 Here is some helpful information about parking at CHC:

-- Registration stickers must be affixed to the driver's-side rear passenger window or the rear windshield.
+Permits must be paid for before they are distributed and are obtained online.
+All permits are obtained through chc.thepermitstore.com.
+The registration year extends from August 15th to August 15th of the following year.
+Permits must be affixed to the driver's side rear passenger window or the rear windshield.
 When registering, click "Get Temporary Permit," print it, and place it in the vehicle's rear windshield until you can replace it with the permanent permit.

 Do I need a permit to park on campus?